mhackersu/aws-cdk-platform-ephemeral/eval-notes.md

 >`mlr --c2j --jlistwrap cat ../../mike-creds.csv | jq`

-- The script will provide us with an assembled URL in which we may reference our new ephermeral environment and in which credentials from ourside the repository in a csv, may be read into the new envrionment and set as environmental variables that are also secrets.
+- The script will provide us with an assembled URL in which we may reference our new ephermeral environment and in which credentials from outside the repository in a csv, may be read into the new envrionment and set as environmental variables that are also secrets.

 - Adding a little dove-tailing for future prd things. ```(:```

+- Should have everything ready to start serving up some backend over https on the public 0.0.0.0 *

 #### Sprint 3